TheLastSultan/InstaCraam/README.md

 ## Technologies used
 ### Backend
 [Ruby on Rails](http://rubyonrails.org/) was used to serve the backend.
 [PostgreSQL](https://postgresql.org/) database to store data.
-Active Records used for Object-relational Mapping.
+`ActiveRecords` used for Object-relational Mapping.

 ```
 belongs_to :poster,